Grelot/blog/content/articles/error-messages/index.md

 ## Conclusion

-* Use short and consistent in style and format error messages.
+* Use short and consistent style and format.
 * Trace back and description of context is mandatory.
 * Use a dictionnary of error messages to centralize them and lighten your code.
 * Use CLI libraries to help you write formatted and standardized error messages.